 Typical timeline for the Manta Magic tour

-- Check in for Manta Magic is at 4:30pm at the Hawaii Oceanic office (unless otherwise noted, due to seasonal changes).
+- Check in for Manta Magic is at the Hawaii Oceanic office unless otherwise noted.
 You will meet the crew at the office, then leave the harbor in time to enjoy a beautiful, tropical sunset as you are arriving at the manta ray night snorkeling site.

 - Upon arrival at the chosen Manta ray site your swim guide will tell you more about the Manta ray snorkel experience.
 A light board is set up in the water for you to hang on to while snorkeling.
 The light board in the water attracts the plankton, which in turn attract the Manta rays.
 And, then… the magical experience begins.
 The Manta rays have learned that the light boards in the water mean food, and the Manta rays will swoop within inches of your face as you lay flat at the sea surface.